z-x-yang/AOT/README.md

 ![alt text](overview.png "An overview of AOT")

-In AOT, we propose an identification mechanism, which enables us to model, propogate, and segment multiple objects as efficient as processing a single object.
+In AOT, we propose an identification mechanism, which enables us to model, propogate, and segment multiple objects as efficiently as processing a single object.
 Based on the identification mechanism, the AOT framework is lightweight (with less than 10M parameters in default) yet powerful (achieving SOTA performance).
 Besides, we propose Long Short-Term Transformer (LSTT) for propogating temporal information hierachically, and the balance of performance and efficiency is convenient by adding or reducing LSTT blocks now in VOS.

 ## News